jlokitha/jlokitha/README.md

 <div align="center">

-# Janindu Lokitha

-## Software Engineering Student
+  <h1>Janindu Lokitha</h1>
+  <h3>Undergraduate Software Engineer | Full-Stack Developer</h3>
+  <p>Creating scalable, efficient, and user-centric software solutions.</p>
 </div>

+---

+### About Me

 I am a Software Engineering undergraduate at the [Institute of Software Engineering (IJSE)](https://ijse.lk/) with a passion for full-stack development.
-I focus on creating efficient, scalable, and user-centric solutions while continuously learning and improving.
-I thrive on challenges that require innovative thinking and value delivering high-quality, impactful software.
+My focus is on building scalable, efficient, and impactful software solutions.
+I'm committed to continuous learning and thrive on challenges that demand innovative thinking.

 ### Tech Stack